TMoore89/ENSEKTest/TestResponses.md

 Actual Behaviour:
 - The header for the page incorrectly displays "Contact."

 Acceptance Criteria:
-Given I have navigated to the contact page
+- Given I have navigated to the contact page
-When I peruse the screen presented
+- When I peruse the screen presented
-Then the header reads "Contact us"
+- Then the header reads "Contact us"
   </details>

 ### Defect 5:
   <details>
   <summary>Oil unit measurement is incorrect</summary>

 Description:
-The unit of measurement is incorrect for oil
+The unit of measurement is incorrect for oil in that it represents a plural

 User Story: As a customer purchasing energy I would like to see the measurements in the correct units so that I may make my purchases with no ambiguity on the volumes